nr3nov/OTP-Verification-System-using-Python/README.md

 🔐 OTP Verification System using Python

 A simple OTP (One-Time Password) verification system built using Python.
 This project demonstrates how to generate, send, and verify OTPs through the command line or via email.

 📌 Features

-Generates random numeric OTPs
+* Generates random numeric OTPs

-Verifies OTP entered by the user
+* Verifies OTP entered by the user

-Sends OTP via email using SMTP
+* Sends OTP via email using SMTP

-Validates OTP within a specified time limit
+* Validates OTP within a specified time limit

-Command-line based interface
+* Command-line based interface

 🚀 Technologies Used

-Python 3.x
+* Python 3.x

-smtplib for sending emails (optional)
+* smtplib for sending emails

-random for OTP generation
+* random for OTP generation

-time for OTP expiry handling
+* time for OTP expiry handling